Webinar - Students, it pays to do your taxes!

 But scammers often attempt to imitate the CRA to try to steal your personal information.
 They may target you by telephone, text, instant messaging, email, or mail.
 Always be careful; the CRA will never ask you for your bank account number, credit card number, or passport number.

 These scammers may insist that personal information is needed so you can receive a refund or a benefit payment.
-They can also threaten legal consequences to scare you into paying a debt to the CRA that does not actually exist.
+They can also threaten legal consequences to scare you into paying to the CRA a debt that does not actually exist.

 There are also other communications that may urge taxpayers to visit a fake CRA website where the taxpayer is then asked to verify their identity by entering personal information.
 These are scams and you should never respond to these fraudulent communications or click on any of the links provided.